Inductive Biases for Deep Learning of Higher-Level Cognition: Inductive biases based on higher-level cognition as a path towards systems that generalize better OOD

+\begin{myremark}{Stable v/s Unstable properties of the world} There should be several speeds of learning, with more stable aspects learned more slowly and more non-stationary or novel ones learned faster, and pressure to discover stable aspects among the quickly changing ones.
+This pressure would mean that more aspects of the agent's represented knowledge of the world become stable and thus less needs to be adapted when there are changes in distribution. \end{myremark}

 For example, consider scientific laws, which are most powerful when they are universal.
 At another level, consider the mapping between the perceptual input, low level actions, and the high-level semantic variables.
-The encoder that implements this mapping should ideally be highly stable, or else downstream computations would need to track those changes (and indeed the low-level visual cortex seems to compute features that are very stable across life, contrary to high-level concepts like new visual categories).
-Causal interventions are taking place at a higher level than the encoder, changing the value of an unobserved high-level variables or changing one of the mechanisms.
-If a new concept is needed, it can be added without having to disturb the rest of it, especially if it can be represented as a composition of existing high-level features and concepts.
-We know from observing humans and their brain that new concepts which are not obtained from a combination of old concepts (like a new skill or a completely new object category not obtained by composing existing features) take more time to learn, while new high-level concepts which can be readily defined from other high-level concepts can be learned very quickly (as fast as with a single example / definition).
+An encoder that would implement this mapping should ideally be highly stable, or else downstream computations would need to track those changes (and indeed the low-level visual cortex seems to compute features that are very stable across life, contrary to high-level concepts like new visual categories).
+Causal interventions are taking place at a higher level than the encoder, changing the value of an unobserved high-level variable or changing one of the mechanisms.
+If a new concept is needed, it can be added without having to disturb other represented knowledge, especially if it can be learned as a composition of existing high-level features and concepts.
+We know from observing humans and their brain that new concepts which are not obtained from a combination of old concepts (like a new skill or a completely new object category not obtained by composing existing features) take more time to learn, while new high-level concepts which can be readily defined from other high-level concepts can be learned very quickly (as fast as with a single example or definition).

-Another example arising from the analysis of causal systems is that causal interventions (which are in the non-stationary, quickly inferred or quickly learned category) may temporarily modify the causal graph structure (which variable is a direct cause of which) by breaking causal links (when we set a variable we break the causal link from its direct causes) but that most of the causal graph is a stable property of the environment.
+Another example arising from the analysis of causal systems is that causal interventions (which are in the non-stationary, quickly inferred or quickly learned category) may temporarily modify the causal graph structure (which specifies which variable is a direct cause of which) by breaking causal links (when we set a variable we break the causal link from its direct causes) but that most of the causal graph is a stable property of the environment.
 Hence, we need neural architectures which make it easy to quickly adapt the relationship between existing concepts, or to define new concepts from existing ones.